-Six reasons to fill out the FAFSA you might not know about
+FAFSA: Six reasons to fill out the form that you might not know about

 “Filling out forms is awesome!” said no one ever.
 But at least with the FAFSA® (Free Application for Federal Student Aid), there can be some really big benefits.
 So it’s worth completing and submitting your form, even if you don’t think you’ll qualify for financial aid.